FEATURING RACHAEL POWELL, CHIEF CUSTOMER OFFICER AT XERO

 Being curious and having a growth mindset put me in good stead to be an executive that could own a multitude of functions.

-2) Make sure you hire awesome people who are also disciplined experts.
-I certainly don't do this job alone.
-I am surrounded by a world-class team—people who are not just experts in their field—but people who are empowered to work together, with a deep commitment to creating a holistic approach to the way we connect with our customers at every point of the journey.
+I certainly didn't do this job alone.
+I was surrounded by a world-class team—people who were not just experts in their field—but people who were empowered to work together, with a deep commitment to creating a holistic approach to the way we connected with our customers at every point of the journey.

 Executives should be thinking beyond their specific discipline, putting in place a clear strategy that is centered around the customer and aligning teams to execute on it.